The differential graded Verlinde Formula and the Deligne Conjecture: Abstract

 \section{Abstract}

-A modular category $\cat{C}$ gives rise to a differential graded modular functor which assigns to the torus the Hochschild complex and, in the dual description, the Hochschild cochain complex of $\cat{C}$.
+A modular category $\cat{C}$ gives rise to a differential graded modular functor, i.e.\ a system of projective mapping class group representations on chain complexes.
+This differential graded modular functor assigns to the torus the Hochschild chain complex and, in the dual description, the Hochschild cochain complex of $\cat{C}$.
 On both complexes, the monoidal product of $\cat{C}$ induces the structure of an $E_2$-algebra, to which we refer as the \emph{differential graded Verlinde algebra}.
 At the same time, the modified trace induces on the tensor ideal of projective objects in $\cat{C}$ a Calabi-Yau structure so that the cyclic Deligne Conjecture endows the Hochschild cochain and chain complex of $\cat{C}$ with a second $E_2$-structure.
 Our main result is that the action of a specific element $S$ in the mapping class group of the torus transforms the differential graded Verlinde algebra into this second $E_2$-structure afforded by the Deligne Conjecture.
 This result is established for both the Hochschild chain and the Hochschild cochain complex of $\cat{C}$.
 In general, these two versions of the result are inequivalent.
 In the case of Hochschild chains, we obtain a block diagonalization of the Verlinde algebra through the action of the mapping class group element $S$.
 In the semisimple case, both results reduce to the Verlinde formula.
 In the non-semisimple case, we recover after restriction to zeroth (co)homology earlier proposals for non-semisimple generalizations of the Verlinde formula.